 "On The Quai at Smyrna" is an unusual short story by Ernest Hemingway.
 It is about 1-page in length, but it is hardly a story at all.
 Instead, it is a stream-of-consciousness collage of images from Smyrna around 1922 in the immediate wake of the Greco-Turkish War.
 The Greco-Turkish War was a proxy war that … Continue reading Thoughts on “On The Quai at Smyrna”

-In contrast to his father, few English monarchs had such extensive leadership training and military preparation as Edward I. He was thirty-three years old when his father Henry III died, and by that point he had experienced the bitter sting of defeat as well as the sweet taste of victory over Simon de Montfort during … Continue reading The Plantagenets: Edward I “Longshanks” & “Hammer of the Scots” (1272-1307)
+In contrast to his father, few English monarchs had such extensive leadership training and military preparation as Edward I. He was thirty-three years old when Henry III died, and by that point he had experienced the bitter sting of defeat as well as the sweet taste of victory over Simon de Montfort during the "Great … Continue reading The Plantagenets: Edward I “Longshanks” & “Hammer of the Scots” (1272-1307)

 The "Shu-Jing," or the book sometimes translated as "The Book of Documents," is an obscure compilation of speeches and records of major political conversations dating back to Confucian China.
 The speeches typically take place between a king/emperor and his ministers.
 Tradition holds that Confucius, himself, compiled the text.
 It was revised and re-worked over time … Continue reading What is the Book of Documents?